By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 Diseases from Europe

-One reason that disease turned out to be such a lethal ally of the Europeans was that nothing in the experience, let’s say at least the medical experience, of the North American Indian tribes, had prepared them for European diseases like smallpox, measles, typhoid, scarlet fever, whooping cough, dysentery, cholera, even the self-inflicted disease of alcoholism.
+One reason that disease turned out to be such a lethal ally of the Europeans was that nothing in the medical experience of the North American Indian tribes had prepared them for European diseases like smallpox, measles, typhoid, scarlet fever, whooping cough, dysentery, cholera, and even the self-inflicted disease of alcoholism.

 American Indian tribes had composed their civilizations and constructed their societies without being exposed to these European pathogens.
 This meant that even when the Europeans—like members of the church, friars, missionaries, priests, and the like—tried to treat Indians fairly, as they did, they could not control the communication of those diseases.
 European systems had spent centuries building up immunities against them, but Indian systems had no defenses against them.